Part 2 ~ Comments by Obstetricians about Midwives ~ 1820 to 2014

 1926 ~ Dr. Woodbury

-When the Massachusetts Supreme Court (Hanna Porn v.
-Commonwealth) declared midwifery to be an illegal practice of medicine in 1907, the state’s maternal mortality was 4.7 per 1000 live birth.
+When the Massachusetts Supreme Court declared midwifery to be an illegal practice of medicine (Hanna Porn v.
+Commonwealth) in 1907, the state’s maternal mortality was 4.7 per 1000 live birth.

-By 1913 it had risen to 5.6 and by 1920 it was up to 7.4
+By 1913 it had risen to 5.6 and by 1920 it was up to 7.4 (almost doubled) in just 13 years

 The report’s physician-authors concluded that the care of midwives was safer than the care of MDs, saying that: